 - About 723 households (According to SIA2 Report)

 |Total GFA||About 49,932sq.m. (and not less than 5,500sq.m. non-domestic GFA for G/IC uses)|

 |Residential GFA||About 41,610sq.m.|

 The Government Gazette for the commencement of the Development Scheme (“the Project”) was first published on 5 March 2021 and a freezing survey was conducted in the project area on the same day.

 According to section 25 of URAO, the Urban Renewal Authority (“URA”) submitted the draft Development Scheme Plan (“DSP”) of the Project to the Town Planning Board (“TPB”) for consideration on 5 March 2021.

-On 9 July 2021, the TPB has published the draft DSP under section 5 of Town Planning Ordinance (TPO) for public inspection for 2 months.
-During the publication period from 9 July to 9 September 2021, any person may make representation in writing to the TPB in respect of the draft DSP.
+On 9 July 2021, the TPB has published the draft DSP under section 5 of Town Planning Ordinance for public inspection.
+On 7 January 2022, the TPB conducted hearing on the comments and representations received on the draft DSP during the public inspection period.